design-first/system-runtime-documentation/README.md

 ## Development

-- rename `siteConfig.website.js` to `siteConfig.js`.
+- Rename `siteConfig.website.js` to `siteConfig.js`.
-- start the server:
+- Start the server:
 ```sh
 npm run start
 ```
-- a browser will open the documenation site.
+- A browser will open the documenation site.
 If not, go to `http://localhost:3000`.
 - Update the documentation in `docs` folder.

 > Note: the page is automatically refreshed when you modify the documentation code.